NoahSchmitz/noahschmitz.github.io/_posts/2021-05-31-adventures-in-fire-part-3.md

 Unfortunantly I don't have any pictures of this step, but I do have some thoughts on this process.
 Simply mixing plaster of paris and water seems to work well, although I see some people recomend including sand.

 The main issues I have had are making the mold edges so thick, that it's difficult to heat the inside enough to burn out the mold.
-Making the edges on the thinner side, and putting the mold suspended upside down over a catch tray, let the PLA melt out much easier.
+Making the edges on the thinner side, seems to help quite a bit.
+I generally use paper or foam cups, but antything you can easily peel off plaster should work fine.

 ### 3

+In my first attempts, I figured at high enough tempuratures the PLA would essentially vaporize, however I had much better success putting the mold suspended upside down over a catch tray, and letting the PLA melt out, before mostly burning off.

+### 4

+The company that manufactures the kiln I purchased sell other products like [this](https://www.amazon.com/Tabletop-QuikMelt-PRO-120-Melting-Furnace/dp/B07888X23W/ref=sr_1_33?dchild=1&keywords=PMC+Supplies+LLC&qid=1622521920&sr=8-33)